TMS · For Clinicians

 Patients with prior seizure, bipolar spectrum, significant cognitive impairment, implanted devices (including devices in the chest/neck), pregnancy, or acute suicidality.
 These are not automatic disqualifiers but shift the conversation to risk–benefit and timing.

-What we can say honestly
+What we can say confidently

 Six statements that hold up across the current evidence base.
 Useful when talking to patients, families, and skeptical colleagues.

-Honest statements about TMS
+Confident statements about TMS

 • TMS is an effective, FDA-cleared treatment for several conditions.
 The evidence for MDD, in particular, is strong and replicated.